Residence permit for foster child

 Working with the residence permit

-It says on the back of your foster child’s residence permit whether the child may work.
-Whether or not the child may work depends on your work rights:
+It is stated on the back of your foster child’s residence permit whether the child is allowed to work.
+This depends on your employment rights:

 Not every child is allowed to work